reddy1300/JavaLearning/Notes/ExceptionHandling.md

 17) Various Possible Compile Time Errors in Exception Handling
 18) Customised or User Defined Exceptions
 19) Top 10 Exceptions
-20) 1.7 Version Enhancements - Try with resources - multi catch block
+20) 1.7 Version Enhancements - Try with resources - multi-catch block

 **Introduction:**
-- An unwanted, unexpected event that disturb the normal flow of the program is called exception.
+- An unwanted, unexpected event that disturbs the normal flow of the program is called an exception.
-- For graceful termination it is highly recommended writing exception handling program.
+- For graceful termination, it is highly recommended to write an exception-handling program.
 - Defining an alternative way to continue our programming normally.
 - Exception handling doesn't mean repairing an exception we have to provide an alternative way to continue rest of the program normally is the concept of exception handling.
-- For example our programming requirement is to read data from remote file locating at london at run time if london file is not available our program should not terminate abnormally. we have to provide some local file to continue rest of the program normally. this way of defining alternative is nothing but exception handling.
+- For example, our programming requirement is to read data from a remote file located at London at run time if london file is not available our program should not terminate abnormally. we have to provide some local files to continue the rest of the program normally. this way of defining alternatives is nothing but exception handling.

 `try {
-read data from remote file located at london
+read data from a remote file located in london
 }
 catch(FileNotFoundException e)
 {